Nov 10, 2020

 How to Respond?

 One might expect me to lash out in retaliation at those who, after seeing that article, chose to forthrightly express disparaging remarks about my character.
 In days prior, I very well might have done so, on account of the wounds of my heart that I had not yet begun to even recognize, let alone address.
 Even now, I am a work in progress, and I will be for the rest of my life, because that is how the process of healing from trauma works (though today I am moving forward, still acknowledging my past but no longer living within it).
 The reality is that I can’t lash out at them.
-Rather, I am drawn more and more to empathize with them; I have come to see that their responses are similar to what mine were before I understood what chastity was all about (and certainly before I realized that it was different than celibacy).
+Rather, I am drawn more and more to empathize with them; I have come to see that their responses are similar to what mine were before I understood what chastity was all about (and certainly before I realized that it was different than celibacy and abstinence).

 Also, from the bottom of my heart, I know that those who responded in anger believe their responses were right and just; I trust they have honorable intentions.
 However, because I too believe in striving to do what I believe is right and just, I more than ever desire to create a space of dialogue, or even perhaps simply a space for listening, so that I can hear the stories of these people who are upset, and learn more about what it is that moves their hearts in the way that they are moved.